 Slavery and human trafficking statement

-AB SKF is committed to ensuring that the companies within the SKF Group do not allow slavery or human trafficking.
+AB SKF is committed to ensure that the companies within the SKF Group do not allow slavery or human trafficking.
 This commitment extends to the supply chains used by the SKF Group.

-SKF has endorsed or subscribed to a number of internationally recognized principles, charters and guidelines which promote sustainable and ethical business practices including human rights.
+SKF has endorsed or subscribed to a number of internationally recognised principles, charters and guidelines which promote sustainable and ethical business practices including human rights.

 - SKF adheres to the ILO Declaration on Fundamental Principles and Rights at Work.
 By doing so SKF commits to upholding basic human values established by the ILO.

 - SKF endorses and works to apply the OECD Guidelines for Multinational Companies.
 By doing this SKF commits to conducting business in a responsible manner, consistent with applicable laws and internationally recognized standards.